RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classOmpPragma.md

 bool needsStructuredBlock()
 ```

 Returns true if the omp pragma encapsulated, needs to be followed by a structured block (i.e.

+**Return**: true If a structured block is needed

+false If no structured block is needed

+Determines whether a structured block is needed for a pragma.

 {...}).